frankkhung/frank_portfolio/final-project-part-two.md

     </tr>
   </tbody>
 </table>

+## Improvements

+### 1. **Clarify the Pivot to Testing Earlier**
+Multiple interviewees were confused about when the story shifts from exploring the concept to actually *testing* whether Trader Joe's drives housing prices.
+Foreshadow your testing approach and hypothesis earlier in the presentation so readers know where you're headed.

+### 2. **Explain Control Group Selection**
+Both interviewees were confused about why specific control neighborhoods were chosen.
+Add clear explanations about your methodology for selecting comparison neighborhoods before showing the data visualizations.

+### 3. **Reduce "BUT" Transitions**
+Interviewee #3 noted too many sections starting with "BUT," which creates a negative, contradictory feeling and weakens narrative momentum.
+Restructure transitions to build your argument more positively and cohesively.

+### 4. **Improve Section Linkages**
+The connection between sections (especially the market trend analysis) feels disconnected and unclear.
+Make the logical flow between sections more explicit so readers understand how each piece contributes to your overall conclusion.

+### 5. **Provide More Supporting Evidence**
+Interviewees felt the conclusion wasn't fully supported by the data presented.
+Add more evidence (like citywide Pittsburgh averages for comparison) and show sufficient information to make your conclusion convincing rather than just logically sound.

 ## References
 - Scott, Diamond-Michael.
 “The “Trader Joe’s Effect" On Community and Economic Development.”
 Substack newsletter.
 Great Books + Great Cities, 18 Dec.
 2023, https://greatbooksgreatcities.substack.com/p/the-trader-joes-effect-on-community.